 - Stir in egg, coconut oil and vanilla until wet and dry ingredients are well mixed.

 - Fold in ½ cup of ruby chips.

 - Scoop by 2 tablespoonfuls into heart cookie cutter.
 Press evenly into the cookie cutter to fill out the heart shape.
 If you have large clumps of chips, you may want to redistribute them.

 - Gently lift up on the cookie cutter to release the cookie, and pat the edges with your fingers to round them.
 Press extra ruby chips into the tops of the cookies.

 - Bake for 10 minutes or until edges are golden brown (12 minutes at high altitude).

 - Let cool for 5 minutes and enjoy!

-Nutrition information is an approximation because the Ruby Chocolate Chips were not found in the HappyForks.com database.
+Nutrition information is an approximation, as always – in this case, because the Ruby Chocolate Chips were not found in the HappyForks.com database.

 Please pin for later!